 The problem I see with capping is that there’s a danger of tour organizers monopolizing these slots.

 In Mount Pulag, most slots are reserved by organizers in advance, so it has become difficult to go there without joining a packaged tour.
 Similarly, just this week, I have seen a tour organizer reserving slots in Masungi Georeserve and selling each slot for a much higher fee.
 If you’re one of those people who have inquired and know that it’s difficult to reserve slots in the georeserve, this is certainly infuriating.
+(Update: Just this week, Mount Pulag National Park has set up a restriction on camping in the summit during weekends to control traffic and to limit the number of hikers per team to 20.
+Previously, there had already been calls to temporarily ban hikers in Mount Pulag, whose number reaches up to 900 on weekends.
+The park management is also encouraging hikers to visit neighboring mountains in Mountain Province as well.)

 One may argue that a tourist cap will affect the locals whose livelihoods are based in tourism.
 Well, of course, this will somehow lessen their net income.
 But it also means that tourism attractions will be kept preserved and that locals will have sustainable jobs on the years to come.

 Again, this is just an open idea.
 After all, being true to ourselves, restrictions are a hard pill to swallow.
-I had discussed the benefits of capping with a friend, and she agreed but added, “If there’s capping and slots need to be reserved in advance to ensure you’re welcome, that means it’ll be difficult to do walk-ins.”
+I had discussed the benefits of capping with a friend, and he agreed but added, “If there’s capping and slots need to be reserved in advance to ensure you’re welcome, that means it’ll be difficult to do walk-ins.”

 Suggestions for promoting sustainable tourism